 However, if absolutely necessary, it’s a better alternative compared to sugar.
 Sugar is just 100% sucrose with no other nutritional benefits.
 However honey has nutrients and minerals that help to boost the body’s health.
 Both of them will spike blood sugar levels but honey will cause the levels to return to normal quicker.
 Hence, if you really need something sweet, it is recommended to skip the sugar and go for the bee products.

-It may not be good for your pets to eat due to its high sugar content.
+It is safe and good for pets, however, do note it may not be good for your pets to eat in large quantities due to its high calorie content.
 However, applying it to your dog’s or cat’s cuts or wounds will help kill bacteria and heal the wound faster.

-What Is the Nutritional Value of Manuka Honey?
+What Are the Nutritional Value and effects of Manuka Honey products?

-Regular honey is eaten regularly for its tremendous nutritional and immune-boosting abilities.
-There are natural minerals and vitamins that metabolise undesirable cholesterol and fatty acids, hence preventing obesity and promoting better health.
+Eating manuka honey regularly has tremendous nutritional and immune-boosting abilities.
+There are natural minerals and vitamins that metabolize undesirable cholesterol and fatty acids, hence preventing obesity and promoting better health.

-Furthermore, manuka honey has an even richer nutritional profile of numerous minerals and vitamins.
+Furthermore, manuka has an even richer nutritional profile of numerous minerals and vitamins.

 - Amino acids